Extensions of the I-MMSE Relation: Introduction

 Under our approach, we would rather choose a probability space independent of $snr$.
 For example, choosing the probability space to be the sample space of $(X, Z)$, we will express $H(Y)$ as

-It turns out such a seemingly innocent shift of viewpoint will render the follow-up computations rather simple and direct before reaching (\ref{I-MMSE}); and most importantly, when applied to channels with feedback or memory, it naturally leads to extensions of the I-MMSE relation.
+It turns out such a seemingly innocent shift of viewpoint will render the follow-up computations rather simple and direct before reaching (\ref{I-MMSE}); and most importantly, when applied to channels with feedback and/or memory, it naturally leads to extensions of the I-MMSE relationship.
 For instance, consider the discrete-time Gaussian channel with feedback:

 where the channel input $X_i$ depends on the message $M$ and the previous channel outputs $Y_1^{i-1}$.
-Using the above-mentioned approach, we will obtain the following extension (see Remark~\ref{extension-feedback}) of the I-MMSE relation:
+Using the above-mentioned approach, we will obtain the following extension (see Remark~\ref{extension-feedback}) of the I-MMSE relationship:

-where $X_i$ is the abbreviated form of $X_i(M, Y_1^{i-1})$ and $I(X_1^n \rightarrow Y_1^n)$ is the directed information between $X_1^n$ and $Y_1^n$.
-Directed information is a notion generalized from mutual information for feedback channels, and the second term in the right hand side of (\ref{main-result-in-introduction}) is a correctional term, which vanishes when $X_i$ does not depend on $Y_1^{i-1}$ ({\it i.e.}, there is no feedback), so (\ref{main-result-in-introduction}) is indeed an extension of the I-MMSE relation in (\ref{I-MMSE}) to discrete-time Gaussian channels with feedback.
-As elaborated later, the I-MMSE relation can also be extended to Gaussian channels, in either discrete-time or continuous-time, with feedback and/or memory.
+where $X_i$ is the abbreviated form of $X_i(M, Y_1^{i-1})$ and $I(X_1^n \rightarrow Y_1^n)$ is the directed information~\cite{massey90} between $X_1^n$ and $Y_1^n$.
+Directed information is a notion generalized from mutual information for feedback channels, and the second and third terms at the right hand side of (\ref{main-result-in-introduction}) are correctional terms, which vanish when $X_i$ does not depend on $Y_1^{i-1}$ ({\it i.e.}, there is no feedback), so (\ref{main-result-in-introduction}) is indeed an extension of the I-MMSE relationship in (\ref{I-MMSE}) to discrete-time Gaussian channels with feedback.
+As elaborated later, the I-MMSE relationship can be extended to Gaussian channels with feedback and/or memory, in either discrete-time or continuous-time.

 The remainder of the paper is organized as follows.
-In Section~\ref{new-proofs}, based on the proposed approach, we give a new proof of the I-MMSE relation for discrete-time Gaussian channels, and a new proof of the classical de Bruijn's identity.
-We will present our extensions of the I-MMSE relation, the main results in this paper, in Sections~\ref{main-results-1} and~\ref{main-results-2}, which will be followed by an outlook for some promising future directions in Section~\ref{outlook}.
+In Section~\ref{new-proofs}, based on the proposed approach, we give a new proof of the I-MMSE relationship for discrete-time Gaussian channels, and a new proof of the classical de Bruijn's identity.
+We will present our extensions of the I-MMSE relationship, the main results in this paper, in Sections~\ref{main-results-1} and~\ref{main-results-2}, which will be followed by an outlook for some promising future directions in Section~\ref{outlook}.